The Pfundser Tschey is a high valley above Pfunds and runs from about 1,600m - 1,700m above sea level.

 - The construction site will be set up on Monday 19.10.2020.

 - On Tuesday 20.10.2020 preparatory work (asphalt removal etc. ) performed - the traffic can still pass with some handicap.

 - From Wednesday 21.10.2020 the construction works and thus the first days with the total blockade from 07:30 to 17:30 for 4 weeks up to and including 13.11.2020.

 Construction work will always take place from Monday to Friday.
 On weekends Saturday and Sunday, as well as on Monday 26.10.2020 the road is freely accessible.
 Depending on the workstation with traffic light control or waiting obligation in the case of counter traffic.

 Nature awakens in spring and the green meadows are covered with thousands of purple and white crocuses.

 A mountain summer from its most beautiful side - with a splendour of flowers in the Tschey.
 The diverse Alpine flora peaks in June to July, with the distribution of a large number of species of orchid being particularly appreciated by flower lovers.
 The meadows are mowed in August - there’s a lot going on in the meadows.
 The high valleysis the ideal starting point for an alpine hike in the direction of Platzer Alm and Gschnair Alm or for a hike to the local mountain of Pfunds den Frudiger.
-Is it true that there’s an especially rare distribution of orchids here?

 The golden time of year - in September and October the golden autumn makes an appearance in the Tschey.
 The larch trees take on an autumnal tinge and leave the forest around the Tschey ablaze with colour.